drteeth/elixir-es-cqrs/slides.md

 ---
 class: middle

-# SQL with ACID transactions
+# SQL & ACID transactions

+Pro
 * Strong consistency
 * Easy
 * Safe
 * Totally reasonable for smaller projects

+Con
 * Locks and contention
 * Doesn't scale that well

-Replication logs... hmmm...

 ???

+# SQL is a solid bet, but it can start to fall down at scale

 * With SQL we get a solid, sane, general purpose solution.
 * Strong consistency, it's easy, it's safe and totally reasonable for smaller projects
 * Things start to get complicated when it's time to scale.
 * Especially when we out-grow a single machine
-* We scale by sharding
-* We scale by using leader/follower replication
+* We scale by sharding & by replication
+* Replication uses a log of events that followers tail
 * Hang on to that idea.

 ---